-- 1. File an application form with the Office of Graduate Studies or Registrar's Office, University of Guam, UOG Station, Mangilao, Guam 96923.
+- 1. File an application form with the Office of Graduate Studies, Sponsored Programs & Research or Registrar's Office, University of Guam, UOG Station, Mangilao, Guam 96923.
 A non-refundable application fee must accompany the application form. - 2.
 Have a copy of official certified transcripts, showing credits hours earned and degree granted from all other colleges and universities attended, sent directly to the Office of Admissions and Records.
 Non-official copies may be provisionally accepted for the first semester of enrollment.
 Failure to comply may result in loss of graduate standing and forfeiture of credits.

 - 3. Pass the Graduate English Proficiency Examination administered by the Graduate Studies and the Division of English and Applied Linguistics.
 Official scores of 550-paper-based, or 213-computer-based, or 79-Internet-based on the TOEFL (Test of English as a Foreign Language) or 400 on the Verbal Section of the GRE (Graduate Record Examination) general test or a total score of 400 on the GMAT may serve as a substitute.
-This requirement may be waived by the Graduate Coordinator on the basis of other tests of written English or for applicants who have earned post baccalaureate degrees from institutions of higher education accredited in the U.S. - 4.
+This requirement may be waived by the Assistant Vice President of Graduate Studies, Sponsored Programs & Research on the basis of other tests of written English or for applicants who have earned post baccalaureate degrees from institutions of higher education accredited in the U.S. - 4.
 Provide written documentation of a Tuberculin Test (PPD) taken within the previous six months (and results of an X-ray if PPD is positive), plus, for students born in 1957 or later, evidence of vaccination against mumps, measles and rubella (MMR). - 5.
-For International (I-20) Admission, please contact the Admissions Office at 671-735-2201 or admittme@uog9.uog.edu. - 6.
+For International (I-20) Admission, please contact the Admissions Office at 671-735-2201 or admitme@uguam.uog.edu - 6.
 For determining the applicable residency classification for tuition purposes, see Residency Rules.